Bharathymurugan/M2/README.md

 ## AIM:

-Write a C program to perform addition and subtraction of two numbers using functions (with argument and without return type).
+Write a C program to generate Fibonacci series for given number using function with arguments & without return type.

+For example:

+Input	Result
+15     0 1 1 2 3 5 8 13 21 34 55 89 144 233 377

 ## ALGORITHM: